 Recent experience includes:

 - Advised QSuper on the establishment of QInsure, an industry first for a superannuation fund.
 The matter involved advising on the preferred structure for this arrangement jointly involving the transfer of a self-insurance risk reserve and the establishment of a group life insurer as an investment of the fund.
+Discrete advices on stamp duty and governance were provided, as well as assisting in drafting the relevant board to green light the proposal

 - Acted for the lead consortium member, AustralianSuper, in the sale of its stake in a jointly owned administration company and to simultaneously negotiate amendments to existing administration and custody agreements (to take effect post sale) and new administration and custody agreements to take effect 27 months post transaction.